-These procedures may be simulated for final competency grade, if sufficient amounts of patient are not available.
+\These procedures may be simulated for final competency grade, if sufficient amounts of patient are not available.
 Clinical experiences may also be simulated if necessary.

-ARMSTRONG COUNTY MEMORIAL HOSPITAL

-SCHOOL OF RADIOLOGIC TECHNOLOGY
+ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY POLICY AND PROCEDURE MANUAL

-POLICY AND PROCEDURE MANUAL
+I OLICI AND I ROCEDURE MANUAL

 Policy Title: Clinical Rotation - Computed Policy Number: 62

 Tomography

-Original Date: 10/13 Revision Date: 7/14, 6/15, 6/16, 7/17
+Original Date: 10/13 Revision Date: 7/14, 6/15, 6/16, 7/17, 3/18.
+6/18

-Last Review Date: 7/17
+Last Review Date: 6/18

-The ASRT have been addressing the increasing use of CT and how it is impacting the role of a radiologic technologist.
+The ASRT has been addressing the increasing use of CT and how it is impacting the role of a radiologic technologist.
 The ASRT addresses a basic understanding of computed tomography for new program graduates.
-Through the planning of student's clinical experiences, radiography programs are encouraged to provide their students with clinical exposure to computed tomography.
+Through the planning of students' clinical experiences, radiography programs are encouraged to provide their students with clinical exposure to computed tomography.